 You'll see how Zaryadye and the Kremlin appeared and how white-stone walls of Kitay-gorod was constructed, how Dmitry Donskoy who took his nickname after the great victory in the Battle of Kulikovo was coming back to Moscow, how Napoleon saw the city burn to the ground, how the Metro, the Seven Sisters, and Zaryadye Park were built.

+The film was created by Channel One.
 For their ambitious show, creators used a special 4-lens camera that delivers an unbelievably detailed 360-degree video.
 Our guests will be the first to watch such large-scale panorama in Russia.
 Immerse yourself in history in our spacious hall with an interactive floor, a 5-meter-high panoramic screen, a 32-channel sound system and wind, smoke and smell generators.
 You don’t have to be seated — walk free just like the participants of key events of Russian history.

 Production of the show involved 300 actors, required 500 authentic costumes and 300 items of stage prop, from hairpins to equestrian equipment.